tartley/belter/README.md

 ## TODO

-* separate pack_vertices into pack_verts, pack_indices
-    need they be a method?
+* could 'pack' methods be functions?
+Do I care?
 * screenshot in readme?
 * shapes have a color
 * screenshot